(Approved by the Board of Curators, May 4, 1982)

 (c) FORFEITURE OF MEMBERSHIP FOR CAUSE.
-A student member of the Student Faculty Honor Committee is ineligible to continue as a member of the Student Faculty Honor Committee at any time after he ceases to be a member of the Student Honor Committee.
+A student member of the Student Faculty Honor Committee is ineligible to continue as a member of the Student Faculty Honor Committee at any time after they cease to be a member of the Student Honor Committee.

 (d) PERMANENT VACANCIES.
 If for any reason a permanent vacancy occurs during a normal term of office, such vacancy shall be filled by the procedure prescribed in 5.070(2).
 If for any reason the vacancy is not filled when needed, it may be treated as a temporary vacancy and filled as prescribed in 5.070(4e).

 (e) TEMPORARY VACANCIES.
-Vacancies created on the Committee when a member disqualified himself or the Committee sustains a challenge for cause by the accused, shall be filled with a temporary faculty or an alternate student member, as the case may be, chosen by the Chairman with the advice and consent of the Committee.
+Vacancies created on the Committee when a member disqualifies themselves or the Committee sustains a challenge for cause by the accused, shall be filled with a temporary faculty or an alternate student member, as the case may be, chosen by the Chairperson with the advice and consent of the Committee.
 The advice and consent of the Dean shall be obtained in the case of a faculty vacancy.

 5.080 Procedure Reports of Violations, Investigations, Notice

 (2) COMMITTEE MEETINGS CALLED BY WHOM.
-The chairman on his own initiative, or upon demand of any two members of the Student Honor Committee, shall call meetings of the Committee.
+The chairman on their own initiative, or upon demand of any two members of the Student Honor Committee, shall call meetings of the Committee.

 (3) ADVICE OF THE DEAN.
-The Committee or Committee Chairman may solicit advice and counsel from the Associate Dean for Academic Affairs during the investigation or subsequent hearing.
+The Committee or Committee Chairman may solicit advice and counsel from the Associate Dean for Student and Academic Affairs during the investigation or subsequent hearing.

 (5) INVESTIGATION.
-Under the direction of the Chairman, an investigation of all reported violations shall be held promptly to determine if sufficient cause exists to require a formal hearing.
-The Chairman shall seek the counsel of the entire Student Honor Committee.
+Under the direction of the Chairperson, an investigation of all reported violations shall be held promptly to determine if sufficient cause exists to require a formal hearing.
+The Chairperson shall seek the counsel of the entire Student Honor Committee.

 (a) The notice shall be by certified mail to the last known address of the accused or by personal delivery to the accused.